Skip advert

 The first version we tested was the 2.2-litre diesel with the six-speed manual transmission.
 Perhaps due to the weight of the Proace Max, it requires quite a bit of gas to set off smoothly which can make it feel quite noisy and unrefined to drive.
 The gearing is quite short so you’ll find you have to change up and down quite a lot in urban areas which can quickly become tedious, especially if you’ll have to do lots of driving in these environments.

 The Proace Max Electric’s powertrain is the most refined of the three and is incredibly quiet and smooth.
-As a result it was the easiest to drive and definitely worth considering if you’re looking to make the switch to a zero emissions van and you think its capability fits the needs of your business.
+As a result, it was the easiest to drive and definitely worth considering if you’re looking to make the switch to a zero emissions van and you think its capability fits the needs of your business.
 The Proace Max even comes with a drive mode selector which might seem out of place in a commercial van, but the difference between Power, Normal and Eco is quite striking, so it’s worth fiddling with this to best suit your driving style.

-While the Proace Max Electric’s official power figure is 268bhp, the full output is only available in the Power mode, while it’s restricted to 215bhp in Normal mode and 161bhp in Eco.
+While the Proace Max Electric’s official power figure is 268bhp, the full output is only available in the Power mode, where as it’s restricted to 215bhp in Normal mode and 161bhp in Eco.
 Acceleration felt much more brisk in Power and we found it came in useful putting the van into this mode when overtaking on the motorway.

 Advertisement - Article continues below